 The layout of the park is pretty huge, expanding over 20 hectares, with a mini Hollywood and New York replica.
-There is also a Sci-Fi City, Ancient Egypt, Lost World (with a Jurassic Park), Far Far Away (for Shrek fans) and Madagascar.
+There is also a Sci-Fi City, Ancient Egypt, Lost World (with a Jurassic Park, like Jurassic Mile in Changi), Far Far Away (for Shrek fans) and Madagascar.
 But Singapore’s Universal Studios is nothing like some of the international outposts which require several days to fully explore, the park can be easily enjoyed fully within a day and because it constantly changes and adds new rides, you can keep going back and see something new.
 I have been three times already!

 Plans for future changes includes changing Madagascar into Minion Park and adding a Super Nintendo World, just like in Japan.